mobify/workshop--adaptivejs-components/README.md

     git checkout part-4-create-new-component
     ```

-3. Proceed to [Creating a New Component](https://github.com/mobify/workshop--adaptivejs-components/blob/part-4-create-new-component/README.md), the fourth and final topic in the workshop!
+3. Proceed to [Create a New Component](https://github.com/mobify/workshop--adaptivejs-components/blob/part-4-create-new-component/README.md), the fourth and final topic in the workshop!